-- 1. tCH + tCL must be greater than or equal to 1/ Frequency.
-2. Typical values given for TA=25°C. Not 100% tested. - 3.
-Only applicable as a constraint for a WRSR instruction when SRWD is set at 1.4.
-Test condition is shown as Figure 77 and Figure 78. - 5.
-While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1~256 bytes.
-6. "n"=how many bytes to program.
-In the formula, while n=1, byte program time=12us.
-7. By default dummy cycle value.
-Please refer to the "Table 1.
-Read performance Comparison".
+- 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
+Typical values given for TA=25°C. Not 100% tested. - 3.
+Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
+Test condition is shown as Figure 79.
+INPUT TEST WAVEFORMS AND MEASUREMENT LEVEL and Figure 80.
+OUTPUT LOADING. - 5.
+While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1~256 bytes. - 6. "n"=how many bytes to program.
+In the formula, while n=1, byte program time=12us. - 7.
+By default dummy cycle value.
+Please refer to the Table 1.
+Read performance Comparison. - 8.
+Latency time required to complete Erase/Program Suspend operation until WIP bit is "0". - 9.
+For tPRS, Min. timing is needed to issue next program suspend command.
+However, a period of time equal to/ or longer than typ. timing is also required to complete the program progress. - 10.
+For tERS, Min. timing is needed to issue next erase suspend command.
+However, a period of time equal to/or longer than typ. timing is also required to complete the erase progress.